 - Accounts receivable (invoice financing)

 - Cash reserves

-As the saying goes, cash is king, but using cash as collateral isn’t always an option for small business owners.
+As the saying goes, cash is king, but using cash as collateral isn't always an option for small business owners.
 Instead, tangible items like real estate and equipment are used as collateral.
-Or, financial assets from accounts receivable financing, stocks, and bonds can be utilized as collateral as well.
+Or, financial assets from accounts receivable financing, stocks, and bonds can also be utilized as collateral.

 Depending on your requested funding amount, collateral is needed to secure a loan from an SBA-approved lender.
 There are several different physical and financial assets from the list above that can be utilized as collateral for the loan you're applying for, including:

 Real estate is easily the most common form of collateral to secure a business loan.
 As a borrower, you can utilize commercial real estate assets as business collateral or pledge personal real estate assets and home equity to help secure a business loan.